duckietown/gym-duckietown/README.md

 ### Docker Image

-There is a prebuilt docker image available [on dockerhub](https://hub.docker.com/r/maximecb/gym-duckietown/).
-This image also contains an installation of PyTorch.
-Alternatively, you can also build this image from the latest version of this repository as follows:
+There is a pre-built Docker image available [on Docker Hub](https://hub.docker.com/r/maximecb/gym-duckietown/), which also contains an installation of PyTorch.
+Alternatively, you can also build an image from the latest version of this repository as follows:

 ```
-sudo docker build --no-cache=true --network=host --tag gym-duckietown .
+sudo docker build --file ./docker/standalone/Dockerfile --no-cache=true --network=host --tag gym-duckietown .
 ```

 Note that in order to get GPU acceleration, you should install and use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).